 The Manufacturer Defendants knew or should have known that their promotion would lead to addiction and other adverse consequences and that the larger community would suffer as a result.

 The Manufacturer Defendants’ actions were a substantial factor in making opioids widely available and widely used.
 The Manufacturer Defendants’ actions were a substantial factor in doctors and patients not accurately assessing and weighing the risks and benefits of opioids for chronic pain.
+The Manufacturer Defendants’ actions caused excess opioids to be shipped to Halifax County, and these excess opioids were diverted into the black market.
 Without the Manufacturer Defendants’ actions, opioid use would not have become so widespread, and the enormous public health hazard of opioid overuse, abuse, and addiction that now exists would have been averted.

 The Manufacturer Defendants also knowingly, intentionally, recklessly, and/or negligently funneled massive quantities of prescription opioids to physicians and other prescribers who they knew or should have known wrote suspicious prescriptions and/or wrote prescriptions for known abusers of prescription opioids.